School Nurse Corner

 South Central Public Health District holds regular vaccine clinics in the spring and again in August to make it easier for families to keep their children's records up to date.
 Idaho schools require specific immunizations before kindergarten and seventh grade registration.
 Learn more here.

-Vision Screening: on-site vision screening is provided to grades K, 1, 3, 5, and individual students referred by school personnel.
+On-site vision screening is provided to grades K, 1, 3, 5, and individual students referred by school personnel.
+To learn more about the signs of possible vision problems in children:

 Head Lice